daronspence/media-playback-speed/readme.txt

 Download and extract the zip file or clone this repo to your WordPress plugins directory.
 Alternatively use the plugin directory to find and install this plugin.

 == Changelog ==
+= 1.1.1 =
+* minor rewrite adding comments and building on the Vanilla JS 1.0.7 works

 = 1.0.7 =
 * guard to prevent errors